mistakia/orbit-db/GUIDE.md

 #### Custom Access Controller

-You can create a custom access controller by implementing the `AccessController` [interface](https://github.com/orbitdb/orbit-db-access-controllers/blob/master/src/access-controller-interface.js) and adding it to the ACFactory object before passing it to OrbitDB.
+You can create a custom access controller by implementing the `AccessController` [interface](https://github.com/orbitdb/orbit-db-access-controllers/blob/master/src/access-controller-interface.js) and adding it to the AccessControllers object before passing it to OrbitDB.

 ```javascript
 class OtherAccessController extends AccessController {